-\textbf{LLM Agents are robust to unseen partners.~} We use Overcooked-AI and the Hanabi challenge as testbeds to evaluate the performance of LLM agents when paired with unseen agents.
+We use Overcooked-AI and the Hanabi challenge as testbeds to evaluate the performance of LLM agents when paired with unseen agents.
 This task is popularly known as \textit{Zero Shot Coordination}.
-For experiments in Overcooked-AI, we pair our LLM agents as well as baselines with proxy-human agents.
+In Overcooked-AI, we pair our LLM agents as well as baselines with proxy-human agents.
 These proxy human agents are behavior cloning agents trained using human data by \citet{overcookedAI}.
 As shown in Table \ref{tab:ai-human-proxy-comparison}, we discover that LLM agents outperform both Behavior Cloning as well as PPO agents trained with human data.
 Apart from the Asymmetric Advantages layout, they also match or outperform the Hidden Utility Self-play (HSP) baseline, which is designed to excel at ZSC.

-For experiments in Hanabi, we pair our agents with Off-Belief Learning (OBL) agents \citep{hu2021offbelief}.
+In Hanabi, we pair our agents with Off-Belief Learning (OBL) agents \citep{hu2021offbelief}.
 OBL is a MARL strategy that generates grounded clues and actions and is the state-of-the-art method for cross-play in Hanabi.
 OBL agents provide observation-grounded clues and collaborate well with humans.
 Therefore, we use them as unseen partners in our experiments.
-Table \ref{tab:hanabi_zsc} shows that CAC agents score an average of 15.00 points with the OBL-1 agent compared to their self-play scores of 13.66.
-This indicates no degradation in coordination abilities with a new partner.
+Table \ref{tab:hanabi_zsc} shows that the GPT-4-turbo agent scores an average of 15 points with the OBL-1 agent compared to their self-play scores of 13.66, indicating no degradation in performance with a new partner.
 The baseline RL method, Simplified Action Decoder (SAD) \cite{hu2021simplified}, fails critically when paired with unseen OBL agents, even though it excels at self-play (22.00 points) due to self-play training.

-MARL agents trained with self-play struggle when paired with unseen partners in common payoff tasks, because they converge to arbitrary policies that only the two partners involved in the self-play training understand \citep{onTheUtility, hanabi}.
-Since LLM agents haven't been explicitly trained to play these games, they base their outputs on the provided textual observation and commonsense knowledge learned from pre-training, and thus are much more robust to unseen partners.